emoncms/development/experimental/control/open_thermostat_scheduler/readme.md

 The main design idea is that any property which might be an: integer, float, json, csv is stored in a server side key:value database (i.e redis in this case) and is also passed to MQTT.
 The HTTP api url mirror's the database and MQTT key for that variable.
 When a property is updated it is **both** saved to the redis database and published to a MQTT topic of the same key name.
 Publishing to MQTT rather than having other scripts poll redis on a ususally slower basis makes it possible for the control application to be very responseive to user input, turning on a light via a relay as soon as a web html button in the browser is pressed.

-## Recording state and changes of state

-- program state (schedule object, manual heating settings)
-- node rx state (node data, room temperature etc)
-- node tx state (command state)

-you need control over exactly what is persisted to disk

-changes of state are pushed to mqtt topics state is persisted in redis

 # Install

 Can be used with emoncms mqttdev branch: